kjolley/BIGSdb_documentation/dbase_setup.rst

   * This is only needed if automated submissions are enabled.
 If bigscurate.pl is in a different directory from bigsdb.pl, you need to include the whole web path, e.g. /cgi-bin/private/bigsdb/bigscurate.pl.

-* curator_home

-  * URL of curator's index page, which can be relative or absolute.
-This will be used to add a link in the dropdown menu.

 * curators_only

   * Set to 'yes' to prevent ordinary authenticated users having access to